 The Robocorp Workforce Agent is always active on the target machine and connected to one workspace in Control Room to enable robot runs from that workspace.

 Vault link opens up a list of your secrets.
 Clicking on a secret will provide more information regarding the secret.
 New secrets can be created by clicking the

 Add button in the vault.

-Secrets can be used to provide sensitive information, such as credentials, to the runtime environment.
+Secrets can be used to provide sensitive information, such as credentials, to the unattended worker.

-The user menu provides a way to access user settings, download Robocorp Lab, and log out from Control Room.
+The user menu provides a way to access user settings and log out from Control Room.

 Access credentials can be found under user settings.
 Clicking on an access credential will provide more information regarding about it.
 New access credentials can be created by clicking the